 123. Question: What are the animals that eat both plants and meat called?

-124. Question: What is the process of cloud formation called?
+124. Question: What are the two processes involved in cloud formation called?

 125. Question: Who discovered penicillin?